Scalingo/link/README.md

 Each IP can be in any of these three states:

 - `ACTIVATED`: This machine owns the IP
-- `STANDBY`: This machine does not own the IP bust is available for election
+- `STANDBY`: This machine does not own the IP but is available for election
 - `FAILING`: Health checks for this IP failed, this machine is not available for election

-At any point three types of events can happen:
+At any point five types of events can happen:
-- `fault`: There was some error when coordinating with other notes
+- `fault`: There was some error when coordinating with other nodes
 - `elected`: This machine was elected to own the IP
 - `demoted`: This machine just loosed ownership on the IP
-- `health_check_fail`: The health checks configured with this IP has failed.
+- `health_check_fail`: The health checks configured with this IP failed.
-- `health_check_success`: The health checks configured with this IP has succeeded.
+- `health_check_success`: The health checks configured with this IP succeeded.

 This is what the state machine looks like: